arthurpc02/arthurpc02/README.md

 - 👋 Hi, I’m Arthur!
 I learned to programm in 2010 and never stopped eversince.
-Mostly stuff I programmed were for the university and for my job, but I also fiddled around a lot with Arduino at home.
+Most of the stuff I programmed were for the university and for my job, but I also fiddled around a lot with Arduino at home.
 - Nowadays I am more into Python.
 I am learning it and having a great time.